Skip to main content

 From Yarina to the Jungle:

-The bus will drop you near the park in Yarina, from here walk with the park on hour right, and keep going straight until you reach a number of shops and a bakery (all with no doors).
+The bus will drop you near the park in Yarina, from here walk with the park on your right and keep going straight until you reach a number of shops and a bakery (all with no doors).

 Car collectivos should drop you directly outside the shops we’re talking about, but worst case ask the driver for collectivos to San Francisco de Yarinacocha.

 The white and green striped taxis, called the Yarina Express, are the worst conditioned collectivos we’ve ever taken but when you see the state of the roads, you’ll understand why.
-Broken doors, cracked windscreens, no seatbelts, no air con and always opened windows (because they’re broken), on first sight, it looks like a death trap.
+Broken doors, cracked windscreens, no seatbelts, no air con and always open windows (because they’re broken), at first sight, it looks like a death trap.

-Also, it’s not unusual for at least 6-8 passengers to squeeze into the 4 passenger vehicle.
-Majority of the time, I had to sit on Luke’s lap, unfortunate for him and my future babies.
+Also, it’s not unusual for at least 6-8 passengers to squeeze into the 4-passenger vehicle.
+The majority of the time, I had to sit on Luke’s lap, unfortunate for him and my future babies.
 Just know that the journey is safe and the driver a pro, so don’t let it deter you.

 Now, go get your Tarzan on!
 The jungle awaits….